toxicity1985/izberg-api-php/README.md

 #### Authentication

-By default, we authenticate the admin user with informations specified on initialization (email, firstname, lastname).
-If you want to authenticate a new user, you can do it using the setUser function:
+By default, we authenticate the admin user with informations specified on initialization (`email`, `firstname`, `lastname`).
+If you want to authenticate a new user, you can do it using the `setUser()` function:

 ```php
 $izberg->setUser(array(